Stacktape

 - '*'

-Application load balancer with single listener and function integration.
+An ALB with a single listener and a function integration.

 Default listener action